Is your driveway showing signs of deterioration?

 But concrete driveways will require resurfacing or resealing to conceal the patchwork.
 Another point worth considering is how well the driveway’s material will age.
 Materials that appear weathered in a few years due to regular exposure to the sun can be disguised by resurfacing them with a more long-lasting alternative.

-A driveway with visible cracks is an indication that the surface is not in good shape and requires immediate attention to avoid more expensive issues in the future.
+A driveway with visible cracks indicates that the surface is not in good shape and requires immediate attention to avoid more expensive issues in the future.

 Generally, you can consider resurfacing cracks that are less than ¼-inch wide.
 The next step will be to refinish or reseal the whole surface to ensure the driveway looks uniform.